AFFF Firefighting Foam Lawsuits

 AFFF and Why it is Used

 AFFF, which stands for aqueous film-forming foam, is a synthetic, water-based surfactant.
 AFFF firefighting foam was designed for the suppression of Class B fires—fires in flammable liquids such as gasoline or petroleum.
 The foam is effective in smothering fires and preventing them from taking in oxygen necessary to continue burning.
 Because of its effectiveness in fighting petroleum and jet fuel fires, AFFF was commonly used by the military, public and private airports and civilian fire departments for both training exercises and fire suppression.
+Many fire departments have been exposed to AFFF through Fire Drill Trainings and have discontinued their use of firefighting foam, but many military bases in the United States continue to use it.
+The Federal Aviation Administration (FAA) reportedly required firefighters to use AFFF firefighting foam at airports until 2018.

 AFFF firefighting foam has been sold for decades by major chemical manufacturers like 3M, Tyco, DuPont and Chemguard.
 Also for decades, it is alleged these companies incorporated toxic chemicals in their AFFF manufacturing.
 AFFF contained PFOA (perfluorooctanoic acid) and PFOS (perfluorooctanesulfonic acid), both belonging to a family of chemicals known as PFAS (per- and polyfluoroalkyl substances).
 In 2010, the EPA requested chemical manufacturers stop using certain types of PFAS in firefighting foam.